Mark Phillips has installed a rooftop electric system at home and greened his warehouse

 Implementing a solar installation for the business

-Furniture design has long been a part of High Point’s culture and Mark’s company specializes in designing organic pieces that embrace natural materials.
+Furniture wholesale and design has long been a part of High Point’s culture and Mark’s company specializes in designing organic pieces that embrace natural materials.
 From mango and acacia tree roots to reclaimed teak, Phillips Collection sources sustainable materials and transforms them into prized conversation pieces.
 Mark acknowledges that his business depends largely on natural ecology and travels to Thailand to ensure that the next generation of arborists and carpenters are ready to continue a steady relationship with him and his team.
 On a recent visit he rallied a group of 400 — comprised of local students, teachers, factory workers, villagers and local officials — and together they planted 6,000 trees in a single day.

 Phillips went solar at his home this month, and the business installation is scheduled for October.
 Renu Energy Solutions is providing both the residential and commercial installations.
 Combined they add up to 45 kiloWatts in total size, estimated to produce over 63,000 kiloWatt hours of solar power in its first year.